tobyspark/ORBIT-Camera/Resources/Introduction.markdown

 1. Buttons for _Train_, _Zoom Out Test_, and _Pan Test_ video collections.
 Activate to add that kind of videos, or review ones you have already taken.

 2. Add new video button.
 Brings up the camera controls.
 Bringing up the camera controls will provide a record button that will start and stop a recording.
 Upon stop, the camera controls will dismiss and the video will be selected in the video review selector.
+You will hear a tick-tick-tick-tick-tock while recording.

 3. Video review selector.
 Adjust to change the video detailed in the rest of the screen, as follows.